Read Fospha's guide on Marketing Mix Modelling.

 These brands only ever rely on the user-level data that customers are willing to share, have permission to use and make sure they don’t need anything more.
 With this mindset, they are proactive in asking for this data and eking out every bit of value out of it.

-As a real world example, we’ve seen brands grow to tens of millions of revenue with high six-figure monthly online budgets through first-party data alone, often a combination of user-level web tracking and post-checkout customer survey data (most commonly the ‘where did you hear about us?’ form) for measurement.
+As a real world example, we’ve seen brands grow to tens of millions of revenue with high six-figure monthly online budgets through first-party data alone, often a combination of user-level web tracking and post-checkout customer survey data (most commonly the ‘where did you hear about us?’ form) for data measurement and attribution.

 Whilst this approach has limitations too, a reliance on ad platforms to mark their own performance is not one of them.